Skip to main content

 After the extraction, the password setting is removed.

-For iOS 16.1 and above, removing the backup password will also have to be confirmed by entering the lock screen pin/password on the device.
+For iOS 16.1 and above, removing the backup password will also have to be confirmed by entering the lock screen PIN/password on the device.

 An iTunes backup can be both imported and exported by MOBILedit Forensic.